Oct 21, 2019

 Is the cause able to be identified

-Systemic problem or an isolated incident
+Systematic problem or an isolated incident

-Size of the breach
+Evaluate the size of the breach

 Would the breach result in harm? (e.g. identify theft, financial loss, loss of dignity)